insysnw-archive/2020H2/Semenov_70203/lab1/Readme.md

 Integer fields are aware of endianness.
 Converting a Message object fields to the communication format and back implemented in [message.cpp](src/message.cpp) file.

+# Non-blocking socket
+Class `MessageBuilder` combines parts of received messages into whole ones.
+It solves the problem of partial message reading, when the non-blocking read loop is faster than data comes to the system buffer.

 # Arguments
 To specify globally ip address or port you should set CHAT\_IP or CHAT\_PORT environment variables.
 Also you can set them explicitly passing as arguments.
 Arguments have higher priority than environment variables.